-Baked ham is a Christmas essential – this one is slow-cooked with spices, then finished off to give a soft, crunchy crackling.
+Baked ham is a Christmas essential - this one is slow-cooked with spices, then finished off to give a soft, crunchy crackling.
 And then of course, leftovers are a must!
-If you’re looking for more Christmas recipes, we’ve got plenty for you to try for the perfect festive celebration.
+If you're looking for more Christmas recipes (opens in new tab), we've got plenty for you to try for the perfect festive celebration.

 You don't have to wait until Christmas to make this ham with crackling recipe.
 If you're expecting a crowd at the weekend, you can put this in the oven and leave it to bake for 4 hours.
 It's very little effort, as long as you get yourself prepped on time and get the ham in the oven on time.